 The streets of Barcelona are oh so photogenic!
 We enjoyed strolling around and enjoying all of the sights

 Gelato.
-If you need a sightseeing pit stop or an after dinner delight, a visit to the Gelarto Rosa is an absolute must.
-The ice creams are truly an art of work, totally Instagram worthy and delicious.
+If you need a sightseeing pit stop or an after dinner delight, a visit to the Gelarto Rosa has to be on your radar.
+The ice creams are truly a work of art, totally Instagram worthy and delicious.
 I also popped next door to Spritz and enjoyed grabbing a take-away Aperol Spritz to wander the streets and enjoy the afternoon sun.
 Both of these spots are located in my favourite part of the city, the Gothic Quarter.

 A well deserved pitstop after a full day of sightseeing

 Coffee.
 If coffee is your drug, I have the place for you.
 Nomad Coffee was a little speciality coffee house we tracked down in the best side street lined with gastronomic delights.
 The coffee was just as enjoyable as watching the baristas make it (you will know what I mean after a visit or three).

 Breakfast.
 At Milk, the portions are big, delicious and well-priced.
 I had the pancakes which were amazing, whilst my dining partners enjoyed the Eggs Benedict which they said was also a damn good brekky.
 However, most mornings we just grabbed a croissant or baguette to go with an orange juice.
 When in Europe, do as the Europeans do.